 - Uncommon Voices from Virginia Commonwealth

 Special Note: Take particular care when exploring the information, lesson plans, and activities for students to participate in so that you can teach a balanced approach to history and culture.
 Ensure your lesson resources are age-appropriate for your classroom environment.

 Example Activity for AAPIHM

 - A common issue for students and adults is knowing your geography in uncommon places.
 Using the eMediaVA interactives, practice the different regions of Asia and the Pacific.

 - After learning about the different regions, countries, and nations, have students choose a location in each region to find a person or people of American significance.
 For example: In East Asia, the nation of Japan.
 Japanese American soldiers joined the fight in World War II to showcase their patriotic and civic duty even during times of Japanese American Internment.

 - Have students collect the information and an image if possible into a slide deck that can be showcased to the rest of the class.

-Nick Dzendzel is a Social Studies Specialist in Virginia Beach Public Schools and is an eMediaVA Ambassador.
+Nick Dzendzel is a former Social Studies Specialist in Virginia Beach Public Schools and is an eMediaVA Ambassador.